Bastiantkt/Windows-Dual-Boot-Without-USB/INSTALL.md

 `list disk`

 This will list all available disks.
-Identify the disk where you want to install Windows.
+Identify the disk where you want to install Windows / Shrink the partition.

 2.2 Select the Disk